This website may contain affiliate links and we may be compensated (at no cost to you!).

 So, if you’re planning a trip to the mountains, it’s better to go early than too late!

 In our experience, the best fall dates to aim for are the end of September or the first week or two of October.

 This will be your best shot for nice colors and some late-season hiking and camping.

-Best ways to explore Colorado in the fall
+What are the best ways to see Colorado in the fall?

 A seriously epic way to watch fall leaves in Colorado change color is via a Jeep tour.

 Every autumn, the awesome people at Colorado Jeep Tour host a Gold Belt Fall Foliage Tour that starts in Canon City.